variani/drift-multicomp/readme.md

 The main intention is to publish some basic R code and collect some references on the topic, available software and datasets.

+One of the project goals is to attempt to investigate multi-component approach to drift correction, when a drift-related sub-space of data has more than 1 principal components.
+This work is within the framework of master thesis of Susana Albarracín at Instituto Tecnológico Metropolitano, Medellín entitled as *Metodología de selección de componentes principales comunes para representación y extracción de las derivas presentes en sensores de gas*.

 ## R code

 * [pca](drift-multicomp/tree/master/pca)